 President and Chief Executive Officer, Teck Resources, Canada

-BSc (Hons) in Mining Engineering, Queens Univ.; MBA, Harvard Business School.
-Formerly: resp. for CI...
+BSc (Hons) in Mining Engineering, Queen's Univ.; MBA, Harvard Business School.
+Formerly: resp. for C...

 Luis Guillermo Plata